faithfulcoronel/churchsolution/README.md

    `VITE_ENABLE_DYNAMIC_MENU` is set to `true` (the default).
 Set it to `false` in your `.env` file to use the static menu defined in the source code.
+   Menu items are grouped by a `section` column that mirrors the configuration in `src/config/navigation.ts`.

 ## Running tests